The rsyncd.conf file is the runtime configuration file for rsync when run as an rsync daemon.

 When this parameter is enabled, the "numeric-ids" option will also default to being enabled (disabling name lookups).
 See below for what a chroot needs in order for name lookups to succeed.

 If you copy library resources into the module's chroot area, you should protect them through your OS's normal user/group or ACL settings (to prevent the rsync module's user from being able to change them), and then hide them from the user's view via "exclude" (see how in the discussion of that parameter).
-At that point it will be safe to enable the mapping of users and groups by name using this "numeric ids" daemon parameter.
+At that point it will be safe to enable the mapping of users and groups by name using the "numeric ids" daemon parameter (see below).

 Note also that you are free to setup custom user/group information in the chroot area that is different from your normal system.
 For example, you could abbreviate the list of users and groups.